Three dead in suspected 'terror' shooting in Belgian city - Journal du Cameroun

 Belgium further raised its terror alert level after the Paris attack and placed the capital Brussels on lockdown for a week.

-In August 2016, a machete-wielding man shouting “Allahu Akbar” (God is greatest) attacked two policewomen in the industrial town of Charleroi before being shot dead.
+In August that same year, a machete-wielding man shouting “Allahu Akbar” (God is greatest) attacked two policewomen in the industrial town of Charleroi before being shot dead.

 The country’s law enforcement agencies and intelligence services came under intense scrutiny for apparently missing a series of leads after the Paris attacks that could have led to the Brussels bombers.